'I do with England!' - Rashford diplomatically navigates Sancho question during Twitter Q&A | Goal.com

 In light of the news that Sergio Aguero would be leaving Manchester City this summer, Goal asked Rashford where he ranked the Argentine among the Premier League greats.

-Rashford responded said: “Very close to the top.
+Rashford responded: “Very close to the top.
 Just look at his record.”

 Very close to the top.
 Just look at his record— Marcus Rashford MBE (@MarcusRashford) March 29, 2021